-Femhill is a rare colonial estate in that it has retained its early buildings, largely intact, and its original grant lands in totality.
-There is no other similar estate within the Sydney region that has retained its land and setting.
+Fernhill is a rare colonial estate on the edge of the Sydney basin that has retained its early buildings, largely intact, and its original grant lands in totality.
+There is no other similar estate within the Sydney region that has retained its buildings, land and as much of its setting.

-The early estate was expanded by the previous owner to include land to the north, south and west extending the size of the holding considerably.
-The core site that is the original grant land, while protected by both the local council and the NSW Heritage Council in their heritage registers has been sub-divided in the past into a number of lots.
-The land to the north and south has been heritage listed by Penrith Council as "Fernhill curtilage" in relation to its heritage value to Fernhill, and the land to the west is not heritage listed.
+The early estate was expanded by a previous owner to include land to the north, south and west extending the size of the holding considerably.
+The core site that is the original grant land, while protected by both Penrith Council and the NSW Heritage Council in their heritage registers, has been sub-divided in the past into a number of lots.
+The land to the north and south has been recently heritage listed by Penrith Council (LEP 2010) as "Fernhill curtilage" in relation to its heritage value to Fernhill.
+The land to the west is not heritage listed.

 Much of the expanded holding has been subject to forest re-growth establishing significant landscapes and resulting in large areas of the site having environmental protection in addition to heritage listing.
-This DA retains and protects all of the significant landscape areas and several environmental protection mechanisms are in place or being investigated to ensure their future protection.
+This Integrated Development Application retains and protects the significant landscape areas and several environmental protection mechanisms are in place to ensure their future protection.